DHCPCD(8) | System Manager's Manual | DHCPCD(8) |

 dhcpcd

-then you might need to adjust the clientid option
+might need to adjust the clientid option dhcpcd

 /var/db/dhcpcd/duid accordingly.